Complex or undifferentiated medical problems

 • Details of all treatments offered and assessment of efficacy

-• A clear indication of clinical question that the specialist is required to address
+• Clinical question that the specialist is required to address

 • Details of any functional decline or cognitive impairment